Henry Beaufoy Merlin: The Australian Eclipse Expedition 1871

-In October, Merlin left Sydney to take photographs of Wollongong and Kiama leaving Charles Bayliss in charge of the 'supervision of the Landscape Department' and attending to all orders, weather permitting.
+In October, Merlin left Sydney to take photographs of Wollongong and Kiama, leaving Charles Bayliss in charge of the 'supervision of the Landscape Department' and attending to all orders, weather permitting.
 This arrangement may have been a way to shore up the company before Merlin's final adventure for 1871.
-On 27 November, Merlin left Sydney on the steamship Governor Blackall as a part of the Australian Solar Eclipse Expedition bound for North Queensland.
-Accompanying him on board were a 'who's who' of Australia's natural historians and scientists all of whom were travelling to Cape Sidmouth to view the solar eclipse on 12 December.
-Unfortunately, after they had set up their instruments on Eclipse Island the day proved too overcast and, even though he continued to expose the plates Merlin described their trip to have been in vain.
+On 27 November, Merlin left Sydney on the steamship Governor Blackall as part of the Australian Solar Eclipse Expedition bound for North Queensland.
+Accompanying him on board were a 'who's who' of Australia's natural historians and scientists, all of whom were travelling to Cape Sidmouth to view the solar eclipse on 12 December.
+Unfortunately, after they had set up their instruments on Eclipse Island, the day proved too overcast and, even though he continued to expose the plates, Merlin described their trip to have been in vain.

 On the return journey, Merlin experimented with taking a series of coastline views of the Whitsunday Passage and succeeded in recording a considerable portion of it.
-These he thought would prove useful to the mariner as they reproduced the 'elevations, depressions, projections, &c, with an accuracy impossible in hand-drawings.'
+These, he thought, would prove useful to the mariner as they reproduced the 'elevations, depressions, projections, &c, with an accuracy impossible in hand-drawings.'
 Merlin arrived back in Sydney on Christmas Eve, 'in time to hear the joyous Christmas bells ring out.'